Examples of Sweedler cohomology in positive characteristic: Cosimplicial groups obtained from cosimplicial sets

 Moreover these ``are enough''; that is, one can show that a cosimplicial set~$X^*$ is precisely defined by a set~$X^n$ for each integer~$n$ (we say that~$X^n$ is in ``degree~$n$''), together with maps~$d^i = d^i_n \colon X^n \to X^{n+1}$ and~$s^j = s^j_n \colon X^n \to X^{n-1}$ (with~$0 \le i \le n+1$ and~$0 \le j \le n-1$) satisfying the relations above.

 Given an integer~$m\ge 0$, there is a cosimplicial set which can be called the ``free cosimplicial set on one point in degree~$m$'', and which is given by~$Hom_\Delta (\mathbf{m}, \mathbf{n})$ in degree~$n$.
 However, we will instead consider the {\em semi}-cosimplicial set~$F_m$ which in degree~$n$ consists of all {\em injective} maps~$\mathbf{m} \to \mathbf{n}$ in~$\Delta $.
 Recall that ``semi-cosimplicial'' means that that~$F_m$ is endowed with cofaces, but no codegeneracies.
 Note also that~$F_m^n$ is empty for~$n < m$.
+We shall also need to speak of the cosimplicial set which is reduced to a point in every degree; we call it ``the cosimplicial point''.

+The next Lemma says that any cosimplicial set is almost free as a semi-cosimplicial set, except for the presence of cosimplicial points.

-\begin{lem}[Goodwillie] Any cosimplicial set is free as a semi-cosimplicial set, that is, any cosimplicial set is a disjoint union of copies of~$F_m$ (for various values of~$m$) as semi-cosimplicial set. \end{lem}
+\begin{lem}[Goodwillie] Any cosimplicial set is a disjoint union of cosimplicial points and copies of~$F_m$ (for various values of~$m$), as semi-cosimplicial set. \end{lem}

 \begin{proof} The {\em dual} of this statement is probably more familiar to the reader.
 Namely in a simplicial set~$S_*$, if we call non-degenerate the simplices which are not in the image of any degeneracy map, then any element~$x \in S_*$ can be written uniquely~$x= s_{i_q} \cdots s_{i_1} y$ with~$i_1 \le i_2 \le \cdots \le i_q$ and~$y$ non-degenerate.